 Kali is one of the few hacking focused Linux distributions and quite obviously, Mr. Robot’s popularity helped Kali Linux in getting new users.
 The graph below validates this claim.

 And with that, people with hardly any knowledge of Linux or anything related to computer security are now trying to use Kali as their main Linux distribution.
+Look at Kali Linux tools and you’ll find so many tools that relate to ‘hacking’.

 But Kali Linux was certainly not designed for that purpose.